K-glass/awesome_META/README.md

   - -[x] Preventing Zero-Shot Transfer Degradation in Continual Learning of Vision-Language Models (ICCV, 2023)
   - -[ ] Task-Attentive Transformer Architecture for Continual Learning of Vision-and-Language Tasks Using Knowledge Distillation (ACL, 2023)
   - -[ ] Parameterizing Context: Unleashing the Power of Parameter-Efficient Fine-Tuning and In-Context Tuning for Continual Table Semantic Parsing (NIPs, 2023)
+  - -[ ] Don’t Stop Learning: Towards Continual Learning for the CLIP Model
+  - -[ ] CLIP MODEL IS AN EFFICIENT CONTINUAL LEARNER
+  - -[ ] Select and Distill: Selective Dual-Teacher Knowledge Transfer for Continual Learning on Vision-Language Models

 ### Long-tail Learning